This blog may contain affiliate links. Read our disclosure policy for more info.

 Cancun is an awesome city to visit and explore, but spatial awareness and good judgment are key to keeping safe – wherever you are in the world!

-Here are a list of 15 ways to stay safe and have an awesome travel experience:
+Here is a list of 15 ways to stay safe and have an awesome travel experience:

 - Be aware of common scams so you can avoid them.